a5kin/artipixoids/CONCEPT.md

 2.3.
 The *properties of artificial environment*, as we see it, are following.

 2.3.1. *Discreteness*: the space and time of our environment should be discrete.
 So, space should consist of indivisible quanta, and their updates should occur in separate timesteps synchronously.
-In addition, any property of spatial quanta should take integer values only.
+In addition, any parameter of spatial quanta should take integer values only.
 This requirements will allow us to run the simulation of our environment on modern digital computational systems.

 2.3.2. *Determinancy*: a global state of the environment at the timestep ``N`` should lead to one and only one global state at the timestep ``N + 1``.
 This will give us ensurance of the exactly same outcome, every time we run a particular experiment with the same initial state.